-D.1.5 Volatile Organic Compounds (VOC) Work Practices Requirements [326 IAC 8-2-9]
+D.1.4 Volatile Organic Compounds (VOC) Work Practices [326 IAC 8-2-9]

-Pursuant to 326 IAC 8-2-9(f), the following work practices shall be used to minimize VOC emissions from mixing operations, storage tanks, and other containers, and handling operations for coatings, thinners, cleaning materials, and waste materials:
+Pursuant to 326 IAC 8-2-9(f), work practices shall be used to minimize VOC emissions from mixing operations, storage tanks, and other containers, and handling operations for coatings, thinners, cleaning materials, and waste materials.
+Work practices shall include, but not be limited to, the following:

-- (a) Store all VOC containing coatings, thinners, coating related waste, and cleaning materials in closed containers. - (b) Ensure that mixing and storage containers used for VOC containing coatings, thinners, coating related waste, and cleaning materials are kept closed at all times except when depositing or removing these materials. - (c) Minimize spills of VOC containing coatings, thinners, coating related waste, and cleaning materials. - (d) Convey VOC containing coatings, thinners, coating related waste, and cleaning materials from one (1) location to another in closed containers or pipes. - (e) Minimize VOC emissions from the cleaning of application, storage, mixing, and conveying equipment by ensuring that equipment cleaning is performed without atomizing the cleaning solvent and all spent solvent is captured in closed containers.
+- (a) Store all VOC containing coatings, thinners, coating related waste, and cleaning materials in closed containers. - (b) Ensure that mixing and storage containers used for VOC containing coatings, thinners, coating related waste, and cleaning materials are kept closed at all times except when depositing or removing these materials. - (c) Minimize spills of VOC containing coatings, thinners, coating related waste, and cleaning materials. - (d) Convey VOC containing coatings, thinners, coating related waste, and cleaning materials from one location to another in closed containers or pipes. - (e) Minimize VOC emissions from the cleaning of application, storage, mixing, and conveying equipment by ensuring that equipment cleaning is performed without atomizing the cleaning solvent and all spent solvent is captured in closed containers.

-D.1.6 Preventive Maintenance Plan [326 IAC 1-6-3]
+D.1.5 Particulate Matter (PM) Limitations [326 IAC 6-3-2]